David Alston: Work Portfolio

 Member of Independent Tribunal Service Appeal Tribunal (Child Support Agency Tribunals), 1995–1999

 Trustee of Cromarty Harbour Trust, 1998–2017; Chairman 1999-2017

 Board member of the Cromarty Firth Port Authority, 2001–05

-I have raised a family of three children, now in their twenties, and created a home in a restored eighteenth-century merchant’s house in the small town of Cromarty (pop 720).
+I have raised a family of three children, now in their thirties, and created a home in a restored nineteenth-century merchant’s house in the small town of Cromarty (pop 720).
 I regard the community, and not just the house, as my home.

 David Alston is one of those most valuable people: a historian committed to local history and the possessor of a startling intellect, most of which has been devoted to the town . . .
 His enthusiasm for Cromarty fills the room as soon as he walks in.

 Photograph: Calum Davidson

 A selection of my involvement in the voluntary sector: